xcibe95x/TFT-Overlay/README.md

 	 - Tier => Cost, Renamed in Drop Rates tab

        POSSIBLE CHANGELOG
+	 - Champion Images can be Excluded from the datacloud.json file to force reworked champion icon
 	 - You can set the summoner name from Settings Tab now
 	 - Champs Tab with more feature
 	 - Improve actual features